 Then, click the Show Markup menu to make sure all the markup options are checked, including "Insertions and Deletions."

-It may be that you have the Highlight Changes feature turned off.
-In Word 2007/Office XP, click on the tab named "Review."
+If you are using Word 2007/Office XP, click on the tab named Review.
 In the section named "Tracking," there are three drop-down menus—they're to the right of the button named "Balloons."
 Click on the top one.
-Choose "Final Showing Markup."
+Choose Final Showing Markup.

 I submitted a file type other than MS Word, and I have my document back, but I can't see what you've changed.
 Why is that?

 Unfortunately, very few word processing programs have anything similar to MS Word's Track Changes feature, which allows our editors and proofreaders to highlight changes in red so you can see them more easily.
 Our staff will have summarized their changes in their notes back to you, however, and you can compare what we've sent back to you with your original document.

 Absolutely not.
 Scribendi and its editors make no claim on your copyright, and we don't require credit, acknowledgment, or anything else beyond the fees for the services we render.
 Your work is safe on our secure, encrypted system, and no one outside of Scribendi will ever be able to access your work.

 Our order form allows you to upload as many files as you need for your order.